apache/pulsar-manager/README.md

 Configure casdoor can refer to [casdoor](https://door.casdoor.com/login)(Configure casdoor's browser better not use one browser with your develop browser).

-You also should configure organization, application, you also can refer to [casdoor](https://door.casdoor.com/login).
+You also should configure the organization, and application, you also can refer to [casdoor](https://door.casdoor.com/login).

 ##### step2.1 you should create a organization